From Landau two-fluid model to de Sitter Universe: Planck constants and dimensionless physics

 \subsection{Composite tetrads from relative symmetry breaking}

-There are various scenarios for the emergence of gravity from more fundamental fields, such as quantum fermion fields.
+There are various scenarios for the emergence of gravity from more fundamental fields, such as quantum fermionic fields.
 In particular, gravity can be constructed using the bilinear combinations of the fermionic fields: \cite{Akama1978,Diakonov2011,VladimirovDiakonov2012,VladimirovDiakonov2014,ObukhovHehl2012,Maiezza2022,Maitiniyazi2025}

 The original action in this scenario does not depend on the gravitational fields (tetrads and metric) and is described solely in terms of differential forms:

 This action, which is the operator analog of the cosmological term, has high symmetry.
 It is symmetric under coordinate transformations $x^\mu \rightarrow \tilde x^\mu(x)$, and thus is also scale invariant.
 In addition, the action is symmetric under spin rotations, or under the corresponding gauge transformations when the spin connection is added to the gradients.